Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Experimental program

-At present, nanoindentation is the only experimental technique that can be used for direct measurement of mechanical properties at material micro-level.
+At present, nanoindentation is the only experimental technique that can be used for a direct measurement of mechanical properties at material micro-level.
 A successful application of nanoindentation to C/C composites has been reported in~\cite{Kanari:Carbon:1997,Marx:Carbon:1999,Diss:Carbon:2002}.
-In the present study, our attention was limited to the evaluation of the matrix elastic modulus and the transverse elastic modulus of the fiber.
-The remaining data were estimated from those available in the literature for similar material systems.
+In the present text, our attention is limited to the evaluation of the matrix elastic modulus and the transverse elastic modulus of the fiber.
+The remaining data are assumed to be estimated from those available in the literature for similar material systems.

+The reported measurements were performed at the Department of Mechanics of the Czech Technical University in Prague adopting the CSM Nanohardness tester.
+The testing head equipped with the Berkovich tip was coupled with an optical microscope ($5\times$ and $100\times$ optical magnifications) and CCD camera.
+The loading range of this equipment covers $0.1-500$ mN and the maximum penetration depth is $20$ $\mu$m.

-Three locations, distinctly separated in optic microscope, were tested - matrix, parallel fibers~\figref{nano}(a), perpendicular fibers~\figref{nano}(b).
+Three locations, distinctly separated in optic microscope, were tested - matrix, parallel fibers \figref{nano-sam}(a), perpendicular fibers \figref{nano-sam}(b).
 The matrix was therefore assumed isotropic and possible anisotropy, which may arise inside the fiber tow, was not considered.
-As seen in~\figref{nano} several measurements were recorded for each of the three locations.
-The measurements were performed using CSM Nanohardness tester equipped with a Berkovich tip allowing for 0.1-500 mN loading range.
-To ensure elastic response relatively low indentation forces up to 10mN were considered.
-The elastic moduli were extracted from an unloading part of the indentation curve using the well known Oliver-Pharr procedure~\cite{Oliver:JMR:1997}.
-In particular, the indentation elastic modulus is then provided by

-where $A$ is the projected contact area at the peak load and $S$ is the contact stiffness evaluated as the initial slope of the unloading curve.
-The following equation is then adopted to account for a finite elastic stiffness of the indenter
+As seen in \figref{nano-sam} several measurements were recorded for each of the three locations.

+The loading sequence for the matrix phase appears in~\figref{nano-res-matrix} showing the results for one particular indent, whereas for the fiber phase it is plotted in~\figref{nano-res-fiber} displaying several different indents.

+As evident from Figs.~\ref{fig:nano-res-matrix}(a) and ~\ref{fig:nano-res-fiber}(a), no creep was observed for both the matrix and and fibers as can be judged from no increase of an indentation depth for the period of constant load.
+Also note that the relative shift of individual indentation curves in \figref{nano-res-fiber} caused by the difference of the onset of actual measurements is irrelevant (the measuring device introduces a non-zero indentation even before establishing a contact between the indenter and the measured sample, see the initial branches of the time variation of load and indentation depth in \figref{nano-res-fiber}(a)).
+The initial slope of the unloading part of indentation curves on the other hand plays a significant role when assessing the quality of measurements, since this branch is adopted to extract the elastic moduli~\cite{Nemecek:MCH:09} using the well known Oliver-Pharr procedure~\cite{Oliver:JMR:1997}.
+In this case, the unloading branch is almost identical for all measurements.